0xbharath/frida-nullcon25-workshop/src/stalker.md

 ## 1. What Does the Binary Do?
 (Black‑Box View)

-The binary, `fuzzer_demo`, operates interactively and processes user input through a simple custom algorithm:
+The binary, `openssl`, operates interactively and processes user input through a simple custom algorithm:

 - **Interactive Input Processing:**
   - The program continuously prompts the user for input.